choivahoc/edunftapi/README.md

 node >= 16.13.2

-Prepare the enviroiment (lib):
+# Prepare the enviroiment (lib):

-prepare-enviroment.sh
+# prepare-enviroment.sh

 Deploy Smart Contract (Skip if the contract is already deployed and has a contract_address, because every time you depploy the wallet, you lose Aura coin):

-Nếu chưa có ví cần tạo ví mới trên local:
+If you don't have a wallet, you need to create a new wallet locally:

-aurad add keys wallet
+# Aurad add keys wallet

-Nếu đã có ví cần deploy ví lên testnest bằng cách chat Discord sau đó map thông tin ví đã có vào minter_address:
+If you already have a wallet, you need to deploy the wallet to testnest by chatting with Discord then map the existing wallet infomation to minter_address:

 INIT='{"minter":"{minter_address}","name":"Aura NFT","symbol":"ANFT"}'
-CODE_ID được lấy sau khi chat trên discord lấy tx_hash (không dùng tx_hash để get ra CODE_ID được)
+CODE_ID is obtained affter chatting on discord  to get tx_hash (cannot use tx_hash  to get CODE_ID)

 # instantiate contract
 aurad tx wasm instantiate $CODE_ID "$INIT" \
-    --from wallet --label "cw721" $TXFLAG -y --no-admin Không cần quan tâm 2 bước trên chạy file .sh để deploy contract của Sargon (chú ý phải dùng tx_hash lấy ra từ $RES, cần sửa file này trước khi chạy):
+    --from wallet --label "cw721" $TXFLAG -y --no-admin No need to care about the above 2 steps, run the .sh file to deploy Sargon's contract (Note that you must use tx_hash take from $RES, need to edit this fil before running)

-deploy_contract.sh
+# deploy_contract.sh

-28 Jun 2022, 08:13 PM
-Run dapp
+# Run dapp

-Team đang sử dụng config:
+# Team is using config:

 MNEMONIC='barely leave mother plunge broccoli loud tube hamster arctic captain fiber jar' RPC='https://rpc.serenity.aura.network:443'